Flotomate/product_docs/source/asset-management/setting-up-software-asset-management.rst

 =============

 A Software Type tries to define the nature of existence of a Software Asset.
-By default, {Product} provides six Software Types out of the box.
+By default, Flotomate provides six Software Types out of the box.
 They are as follows:

 -  **Excluded**: These are all Software that does not need any managing.